 Other Factors That are Weighted Differently

 - Click-Through Rates: Work on photographing products in a high-quality and compelling way so buyers want to click, then follow up with descriptive and well-written copy.
-Getting them do so means the algorithm awards you more ‘points’.
+Getting them to do so means the algorithm awards you more ‘points’.

 - Off-Site Sales: Add your Amazon store URL to your own website, to others’ blog posts and to message boards so you can drive up your ranking.
 Getting off-site sales is a much stronger strategy than something like PPC campaigns.